Closure of the Portsmouth Pathway in July 2024

 All Portsmouth ordinands and trainee Readers beginning their training from September 2023 will do so under new arrangements.

-The term-time study evenings take place on Tuesdays at inner-city St Luke's Church.
+The term-time study evening takes place on Tuesdays at inner-city St Luke's Church.
 The evening includes a shared meal, worship led by students and formal learning.
-Weekends and week-long residentials take place at Ripon College Cuddesdon near Oxford.
+Weekends and week-long residentials take place at Ripon College Cuddesdon, Oxford OX44 9EX.

 Students are also rooted in their own sending churches, where they integrate their study and training with the reality of belonging to God's people in a particular place.
 We believe this experience of relating to St Luke's and also to the home church, gives students much greater range and depth in their spiritual formation for ministry.